Best Running Pants

 The Asics Men’s Aptitude 2 Pant are tight while remaining just shy of being running leggings.
 The soft material allows for more maneuverability than a tight pair of leggings would, but still stay snug to the body, which helps avoid uncomfortable chafing.Read more

+These pants have a casual look and there’s not much to brag about in terms of style.
+They are only available in black.
 The legs on the pants run long, so it is recommended that anyone under 5’10’ buy the size small.
-The proportions of the thighs to the calf in these Asics also fits some men strangely, with too much fabric in the crouch and not enough around the ankle.
+The proportions of the thighs to the calf in these Asics also fit some men strangely, with too much fabric in the crouch and not enough around the ankle.
 Larger men report a great fit, but if you’re a smaller person these probably aren’t the pants for you.
 The fit itself has a tapered leg and a cuff around the ankle.

 The polyester material these pants are made of is lightweight, but warm enough to be comfortable in temperatures as low as 30 degrees.
 These are a perfect fall pant, but they won’t keep you warm on winter runs.